 His statue is one of ten to modern martyrs, unveiled in July 1998, which stand above the west entrance to Westminster Abbey.
-Sculptor Tim Crawley.
+The sculptor was Tim Crawley.
 For an introduction to the ten statues see the entry under Maximilian Kolbe.

 Dietrich Bonhoeffer was born on 4 February 1906 in Breslau.
 A twin, he grew up in a comfortable professional home.
 His father was an eminent psychiatrist and neurologist.
 It was nominally a Lutheran, though not a profoundly religious, environment and the young Bonhoeffer caused something of a stir when he announced, at thirteen, that he would go into the church.
 After school he enrolled as a student at the University of Berlin, the city in which the family now lived and in whose university there gathered a host of brilliant thinkers.
 Intellectually, Bonhoeffer was striking.
 But he was determined to expand his horizons, too.
 At the age of eighteen he went to Rome and was powerfully moved by the Roman Catholic Church.
 In 1930-1 he studied in New York, at Union Theological Seminary, and regularly attended Services at the Abyssinian Baptist Church.
 Here too he became increasingly drawn to ecumenism.
 Three times he made plans to travel to India and visit Gandhi, whose life and teachings he found compelling.